TLS Hardening

 "Enabled"=dword:00000000

-; Force server not to respond to renegotiation requests from client
+; Force server to not respond to renegotiation requests from client

 [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL]